 Super-fast print speeds.

 Limited compatibility: Not all parts can be printed using UDP mode.

 Uniz have made a big impact since their original Kickstarter campaign that raised over $500,000 to produce super-fast resin 3D printers at consumer prices.
 This quick 3D printer uses Uniz’s Uni-Directional Peel (UDP) technology to print far faster than its competitors, at up to 600mm/hour when in UDP mode.

-When not in UDP mode the maximum 3D printer speed is 200mm/hour.
-This is because not all parts are compatible, for example any parts with cross sections, or fully enclosed parts cannot be printed in UDP mode; and no parts with solid infill can be printed either.
-You are also restricted as very tall prints cannot be printed in UDP mode, but if your part qualifies then you can print is extremely quickly!
+When not in UDP mode the maximum 3D printer speed is 200mm/hour, but this is still super fast.
+This is because not all parts are compatible, for example, any parts with cross sections, or fully enclosed parts cannot be printed in UDP mode; and no parts with solid infill can be printed either.
+You are also restricted as very tall prints cannot be printed in UDP mode, but if your part qualifies then you can print extremely quickly!

 Not only is it an extremely fast 3D printer, but it’s also accurate.
 This SLA 3D printer has an XY resolution of 75 microns, and a minimum layer of thickness of just 10 microns.
 As a result, parts have very good surface finish and look almost like they have no layers at all.
 The printer can also calibrate itself, can be operated via your phone or table on the mobile app, and weighs just 12kg.
 It’s certainly one of the best speedy 3D printers for the price.